-The NAEI area source maps are routinely used in air quality models to characterise the local contribution ambient concentrations of air pollutants.
-National scale modelling activities have used The PCM model to calculate the ambient concentrations resulting from local emissions to ambient concentrations (Kent et al, 2007).
-A dispersion kernel is applied to the emissions from an area of 33 km x 33 km in order to calculate the uncalibrated contribution from area sources to the ambient concentration at a 1 km x 1km grid square receptor.
-Ambient measurements are then used to calibrate the area source model.
-The strength of the relationship between measured concentrations and the model results provides an indication of the quality of the emission distribution as it compares actual concentrations measured with the emissions mapped.
+The NAEI area source maps are routinely used in air quality models to characterise the local contribution to ambient concentrations of air pollutants.
+National scale modelling activities have modelled ambient concentrations resulting from local emissions to ambient concentrations (Grice et al, 2010).
+As part of this work a dispersion kernel modelling approach is applied to the emissions from an area of 33 km2 in order to calculate the uncalibrated contribution from area sources to the ambient concentration at a 1 km2 grid of receptors.
+Ambient measurements are then used to calibrate this area source model.
+The strength of the relationship between measured concentrations and the model results provides an indication of the quality of the emission distribution as it compares actual concentrations measured with predict concentrations from the mapped emissions.